Home Distance Learning Campus Learning Nursing Careers Nursing Programs by State

 There are several paths toward becoming a nurse midwife, and more than one level of legal practice in midwifery.
 Because they are regulated at the state level, the requirements can vary from state to state.
 Certified nurse midwives are legally able to practice in every state, and are not to be confused with certified midwives, who do not hold the same level of certification.

 The main step toward becoming a nurse midwife is to first graduate as a registered nurse from an accredited nurse midwife program, after which one takes a certification examination that is issued by the American Midwifery Certification Board.
 Alternatively, one could also attend a two-year nursing program and earn an associates degree, and then go through an accredited nurse-midwifery educational program.
 As of 2010, a master’s degree in nursing, midwifery, or public health will be required to work in a clinical practice.
-Click here to find an accredited nurse midwife program.

 Job Duties and Descriptions of a Nurse Midwife